DemocracyClub/polling_deploy/README.md

   This will create a new launch config, associated the ASG with it, and then delete the old one.
 If `replace_all` is set then it will also cycle all the old instances (1 by 1) to make them use new ones.
+  - To test a staging deploy, ensure `stage.wheredoivote.co.uk` is pointed at the staging load balancer.

 ### Debugging the build